You Don't Need Kubernetes for GenAI ...Until You Do

 But here's what I've watched happen, over and over: a team starts with a simple integration.
 One model, one prompt, a serverless function to glue it together.
 It works.
 Then come the requirements.

-"Security says customer data can't leave our VPC."
+"Customer data can't leave our VPC."

-"We need to control who can access which models and workflows—and audit every interaction."
+"We need to control who can access which models and workflows - and audit every interaction."

 Suddenly you're not calling an API anymore.
 You're building a system.
 And systems need a platform.